 The Office plays a crucial role in facilitating the Department's robust response to the urgent challenges facing the Nation, including repairing, rebuilding, and modernizing its infrastructure, with a particular focus on climate change mitigation, resilience, equity, and safety for all users.
 As the Department continues with its core safety responsibilities and makes transformative investments that will modernize our infrastructure to deliver cleaner, safer, and more equitable transportation systems, the Office provides the necessary legal support services.
 The Office also assists in identifying and overcoming statutory and regulatory challenges that frustrate the Department's ability to confront these problems and assists in developing appropriate and effective statutory and regulatory solutions.
-The Office coordinates DOT's legislative efforts, litigation, and international legal matters.
 The Office of the General Counsel carries out aviation consumer protection activities and promotes and facilitates collaborative problem solving using alternative dispute resolution (ADR).